 What is computer-aided design (CAD)?

-The Cambridge Dictionary defines computer-aided design (CAD) as the use of computers to design objects.
+Computer-aided design (CAD) is defined as the use of computers to design objects.
 However, CAD can do more than produce naked shapes.
+CAD software technology capable of creating objects in two-dimensional (2D) and three-dimensional (3D) space.
 Depending on your requirements, it can also include measurements, provide information about the materials, tolerances, processes and other symbolic details.

-The main advantage of using such ‘computer simulations’ is bringing down the production costs, and speeding up the design production cycle.
-Pens and pencils retain their importance; however, the convenience of copy-pasting, reshaping and doing overlays of the original drawings and printing it all out attract increased attention from the clothing industry.
+The main advantage of using such ‘computer simulations’ includes bringing down the production costs, and speeding up the design production cycle.
+Pens and pencils retain their importance in fashion design.
+However, the convenience of copy-pasting, reshaping and creating overlays of the original drawings add a higher level of detail for efficiency.

 The use of CAD in clothing manufacturing

-Software is pivotal in making clothing to specification, and the use of design applications enables fashion brands to recreate realistic drawings that show exact pattern requirements such as seams, print placement, fabric cuts and colour.
-This type of software also assists in creating a Tech Pack in the design stage.
-As explained in our article: A Fashion Tech Pack and Preventing Manufacturing Errors, you can see the process behind the first fit sample.
+As explained in our article: How To Make a Tech Pack, you can see the process behind the first fit sample.
 This planning process is essential to get right and communicating your exact specifications can prevent costly errors.

 The future of clothing manufacturing

-Change is inevitable in any industry and leaps in design and technology are making it easier to take clothing from the ideas phases through to production more efficiently.
+Change is inevitable in any industry.
+The leaps in design and technology are making it easier to take clothing from ideas through to production more efficiently.
 To support this innovation, Sewport provides a simple yet effective way to connect with clothing manufacturers across the globe.
-The platform also provides resources such as a Tech Pack creator, terminology and fabric calculation toolbox.
+The platform also provides resources such as a Tech Pack creator, terminology list and fabric calculation toolbox.